pupaxxo/SwaggerBuilder/README.md

 ```

 #### Info
-A valid Info object requires only 2 things: the application name and version.
+A valid Info object requires the application name and version.
 ```php
 // (optional) contact from the example
 $contact = (new Contact())